rwoodpecker/internet_radio_dl/README.md

 }
 ```

-If you only want to record one stream or prefer not to use a dictionary you can pass the script a URL and station name to record.
+* If you only want to record one stream or prefer not to use the dictionary you can pass the script a URL and station name to record.

 For example: python internet_radio_dl.py --url http://frontend.stream.rawfm.net.au/i/syd-stream-192k.aac --name raw_fm